Sex, Girls, and Shame: When Girls Don’t Get to Cultivate Their Own Desire

 The lifeguard came to camp for the summer with condoms.
 He was expecting to have sex, as most teenage boys freely hope to do.

-I suppose the girls were expected to keep the boys under control.
+It seems the girls were expected to keep the boys under control.

 When Girls Learn to Ignore Their Feelings and Desires